About Electrical Engineering

 In order to achieve the above-mentioned mission, the faculty and students of the Electrical Engineering department have established the following undergraduate program educational objectives:

 A. Contribute actively to the field and engage in professrional development by participating in professional societies, publishing, attending conferences, seeking patents, taking graduate courses, receiving an advanced degree, attending short courses, and participating in webinars.

 B. Function effectively in multidisciplinary teams and progress to leadership roles.

-The program educational objectives listed above are the basis for the following program outcomes expected of all graduates receiving the B.E.
+The program educational objectives listed above are the basis for the following student outcomes expected of all graduates receiving the B.E.
 (E.E.) degree:

 a. an ability to apply knowledge of mathematics, science and engineering;